Tsymlov/Pomodoro-Timer/Test Scenarios/TEST_CYCLES.md

 ```

 ### Important Note:
-The cycle counter increments when a Long Break STARTS, not when pomodoros are completed.
-This means manually selecting "Start Long Break" will complete the current cycle regardless of how many pomodoros were done.
+The cycle counter increments when a Long Break ENDS, not when it starts.
+This means:
+- Starting a long break does NOT increment the cycle
+- Completing/finishing a long break increments the cycle
+- The new cycle begins when transitioning FROM long break TO pomodoro

 ### Visual Indicator:
 The timer should display cycles as filled/empty circles: